Skip to main content

 3

-Your API key is stored in your browser’s local storage and is only sent directly to the OathNet API server.
+Your API key is stored locally in the browser and is only sent directly to the API server.

 Authentication Errors